vegaprotocol/documentation/docs/concepts/trading-on-vega/margin.md

 Then 10.1 seconds has elapsed since the last update and there is a market buy order for 5 that executes against book volume as 1 @ 1220, 2 @ 1250 and 2 @ 1500.
 The mark price is then updated to 1500.

-2. Flexible mark price methodology
+### Flexible mark price methodology
 The mark price methodology can also be fine-tuned per market:

 * Decay weight is a parameter controlling to what extent observation time impacts the weight in the mark price calculation.
 0 implies uniform weights.
 * Decay power is a parameter controlling how quickly the weight assigned to older observations should drop.
 The higher the value, the more weight is assigned to recent observations.
 * Cash amount, in asset decimals, used in calculating the mark price from the order book.
+The cash amount is a sample value to be set depending on the market's expected liquidity/volume.
+    How it's used:
+    a.
+Chosen cash amount is scaled by the market's leverage
+    b.
+The execution price of a theoretical buy market order of the notional in a. is used alongside
+    c.
+The execution price of a theoretical sell market order of the notional in a.
+    d. mark price = 0.5 x (b. + c.)
 * Weights determine how much weight goes to each composite price component.
 The order of sources used is as follows: price by trades, price by book, oracle_1, ... oracle_n, median price.
 * Staleness tolerance for data source.
 How long a price source is considered valid.
 This uses one entry for each data source, such that the first is for the trade-based mark price, the second is for the order book-based price, and the third is for the first oracle, followed by any other data source staleness tolerance.
 * Type of composite price, weighted, median or last trade.